 “What the hell is wrong with you?”
 He barked at her.

-She managed to slip one of her hands free and slapped him hard across his face which made her feel slightly better.
+She managed to slip one of her hands away and slapped him hard across his face which made her feel slightly better.

 He raked her with a harsh glare and secured her hands once again then held them above her head.

 “So you can hit me again?
 No. What do you want?”